sambyers/mindful-messages/README.md

 - Schedule messages to be sent later on Webex
 - View scheduled messages
 - Delete scheduled messages
+- Completely delete your account and scheduled messages from the service (Forget Me button on the About page)

 ## Solution Components